 The dinner was a harbinger of an announcement that led many to self-identify as a military wife: BTS is now on a three-year hiatus to complete mandatory service.
 Off the heels of their October concert to promote Busan’s bid for the 2030 World Expo, the band announced their intention to serve in the military sequentially until a planned reunion in 2025.
 (Korean men are required to begin their 18-month service by the time they turn 28, though BTS was granted a two-year extension for their cultural achievements.)
-Jin, who turns the big 3-0 in December, is the first member to enlist.
+Jin, who turned the big 3-0 in December 2022, was the first member to enlist.

-So far, a BTS break to pursue solo projects hasn’t meant a curtailing of activities.
+As expected, a BTS break to pursue solo projects hasn’t meant a curtailing of activities.
 Instead, it’s multiplied all of their activities by seven, making it nearly impossible to keep track of it all.
-But let’s try to anyway — below, a handy little list of their group and solo activities:
+But let’s try to anyway — below, a handy little list of their group and solo activities.

 He has had studio sessions with damn near every producer under the sun to make the record.
 In the past few months, Jimin met with frequent Ye collaborator Hudson Mohawke, TBHits and Mr. Franks (the engineers behind Ariana Grande’s biggest hits), and Taylor Hill, to name a few.
 He was also pictured recording with a full choir overseen by musician Duane Benjamin days before “WAP” mastermind Ayo the Producer followed Jimin on Instagram (are we getting “Church Girl (Jimin’s Version”?).

-In an interview with Weverse Magazine, Jimin says the solo album will be “raw” and “explicit.”
+In an interview with Weverse Magazine in June 2022, Jimin said the solo album will be “raw” and “explicit.”
 “I just think I can show something a little more raw about me.
 That might include a more mature side, too, but what I’m really interested in is showing something closer to my real, personal rawness directly in a format like music or music videos,” he says.
 “I want to be better and cooler.”

 In the run-up to Jimin’s solo studio debut, the “Serendipity” singer got to live out his wildest dreams.
 He featured on Taeyang’s R&B track “Vibe,” making good use of his honey falsetto on the smooth track that dropped January 13.
 “Taeyang is an idol to me,” he told W Korea in a cover story, which arrived in January, the same month Dior made him its brand ambassador and sent him to its Paris Fashion Week show.
 “You can say that working with him is one of the goals that I’ve been longing for.
 Ever since I was young, I’ve followed his career and learned a lot from him … Working with him made me realize that I want to be an artist who is an amazing singer as well as a performer.”

 Everyone: Happy Hobiuary.
 Last July, J-to-the-희망 jumped out the box with a new album.
-And now, during his birthday month, he released a documentary on Disney+ that chronicles the making of his first studio album and the promotions that went along with it.
+And during his birthday month this past February, he released a documentary on Disney+ that chronicles the making of his first studio album and the promotions that went along with it.
 J-Hope in the Box hit streaming on February 17.
 The documentary’s release might signal the end of the rapper’s first solo era, but that doesn’t mean he’s going off the grid.
-Last month, J-Hope made his Paris Fashion Week debut at three separate shows — Louis Vuitton, Dior (with Jimin), and Hermès — perhaps kicking off some fashion-related globe-trotting.
+J-Hope made his Paris Fashion Week debut at three separate F/W 2023 shows — Louis Vuitton, Dior (with Jimin), and Hermès — perhaps kicking off some fashion-related globe-trotting.
 Plus, he teased a reboot of Hope on the Street, a show where he performs street dance and sometimes brings a guest along.